Please read the following information before leaving for your expedition.

 The Research

-Edges are always interesting places and Acadia National Park sits on the edge—the edge of the deciduous forest to the south and the boreal spruce-fir forest to the north.
-A particular edge of the sea—where a cold ocean current swooping in from the north meets warm moist continental air.
-And as climate change builds it affects all species differently—and for some on the edge it’s creating a tipping point.
-The forests and intertidal zone of Acadia National Park are changing rapidly and are anticipated to change more dramatically than most other national parks, in part because of its position at the southern boundary of boreal forests and on the coast of the rapidly changing Gulf of Maine (Pershing et al. 2015).
+Edges are always interesting places, and Acadia National Park sits on the edge—the edge of the deciduous forest to the south and the boreal spruce-fir forest to the north.
+A particular edge of the sea—where a cold ocean current swooping in from the north meets warm, moist continental air.
+And as climate change builds, it affects all species differently—and for some on the edge, it’s creating a tipping point.
+The forests and intertidal zone of Acadia National Park are changing rapidly.
+They are anticipated to change more dramatically than most other national parks, partly because of their position at the southern boundary of boreal forests and on the coast of the rapidly changing Gulf of Maine (Pershing et al. 2015).

 Climate Change: Sea to Trees at Acadia National Park